How to prepare for total joint replacement surgery

 Dr. Kolisek and his staff will be here to encourage and support you during your surgery and rehabilitation.
 It is important that you continue to show up for your appointments, do your exercises at home and follow the discharge instructions so you can have the best result possible.
 You should be back to doing most of your activities at four to six weeks even though you may still be tired.
 Most patients are back to work by six weeks after surgery.
 Dr. Kolisek allows all activities after surgery, except running and jumping, as those can prematurely loosen the prosthesis.

 Dr. Kolisek keeps all of the data regarding you and your prosthesis, both objective and patient-reported, so he can review your progress.
-This documentation allows Dr. Kolisek to offer the best care possible to his patients and to make changes in your treatment plan when necessary.
-Our common goal is for you to have the best possible outcome!
+This documentation allows Dr. Kolisek to offer the best orthopedic care possible to his patients and to make changes in your joint replacement treatment plan when necessary.

 DOWNLOAD HOSPITAL TO HOME HANDOUT